aryan25bai10162-dotcom/Java_Vityarthi_project/README.md

 6. Exit with option 0, restart the app, and choose option 2 again to confirm the catalog state was persisted correctly.

-*(Optional extension: add JUnit test classes under a `test/` folder to automate the fine-calculation and borrow-limit logic — this satisfies the "unit tests" expectation in the grading rubric if you want to go further.)*

-## Screenshots

-_Add screenshots of the running console menu, a successful borrow/return, and the overdue report here before submission._

-## Future Enhancements

 - Migrate persistence to a database (JDBC + MySQL) instead of file serialization
 - Add a book reservation queue for high-demand titles